 Contact us via phone or email to find out the ship rate to your locale and the order total.

 BANK (WIRE) TRANSFER:

-Payment is accepted by Bank wire transfer.
-There is a $14 bank fee for the wire transfer.
-The received amount in Canadian funds must be the amount for product plus shipping.
-A shortage will delay processing and require a further transfer.
+We accept payment by Bank wire transfer.
+There is a $14 bank fee for the wire transfer (our banking fee, passed on to you).
+The received amount in Canadian funds must be the amount for product plus shipping, plus $14.
+A shortage in your payment will delay processing and require a further transfer.
 Your bank will make the currency exchange between your local currency and CAD$.
 Contact London Power for bank transfer info.